Child Health Regional Meetings

 If you have any questions about registration, please contact us at firstname.lastname@example.org.

-If you find that you cannot attend this course you must cancel no later than August 25 for the September 15 workshop; September 4 for the September 22 and 23 meetings; and September 11 for the September 30 meeting.
-Any cancellation received after deadline will be charged the full registration fee.
+If you find that you cannot attend, you must cancel no later than August 17 for the September 8, 9, and 11 meetings and September 1 for the September 29 meeting.
+Any cancellation received after the deadline will be charged the full registration fee.
 All cancelations must be received in writing.
-You may send cancellations to Cherelle Whitfield at firstname.lastname@example.org.
-Substitutions from the same organization are allowed at any time with prior notification to email@example.com.
+You may send cancellations to Cherelle Whitfield at email@example.com.
+Substitutions from the same organization are allowed up until the day prior to the meeting with prior notification to firstname.lastname@example.org.